 Values Alignment & Moral Environment

-Framework: MHCC Factors #1 (Psychological Support) and #2 (Organizational Culture).
-Moral distress (Jameton, 1984) — knowing the right action but being constrained from taking it — is one of the most significant and least-addressed drivers of attrition in caring professions.
+Evidence base: Moral distress (Jameton, 1984) — knowing the right action but being constrained from taking it — is one of the most significant and least-addressed drivers of attrition in caring professions.
 Moral residue accumulates silently until it reaches the threshold for departure or breakdown.
+Domain aligned with CSA Z1003-13.

 6.1